Care and Use of Emriver Models

 Why should I choose an Emriver stream table over a homemade one?

-Emriver models are durable and are completely portable, easy to set up and break down.
+Emriver stream tables are durable and are completely portable, easy to set up and break down.
 We’ve been in business for more than 20 years, and our first Emriver model is still in use.
 Our principal designer has more than 20 years of experience working in fluvial geomorphology and has put strong science behind the models.
 We’ve taken into account design and portability, as well as these processes, which aren’t usually considered:

 • Scaling and similitude in Emriver modeling sediment: When you scale a life-size river down to meters, you have to account for things like friction and electrostatic forces.
 When you want to mimic a certain fluvial action on a small scale, sand is not the best option; it doesn’t accurately model river processes because it sticks to itself.